 1. Fixed deposits ensure high stability for your funds – Fixed deposits are far away from the volatility of the stock market movements.
 Fluctuations in stock markets do not affect the returns on fixed deposits.
 Also, changes in interest rates are not too frequent to disturb your return calculations.

-2. A high yielding rate of interest - Company fixed deposits like Bajaj Finance Fixed Deposits offer the best interest rates in the market, as high as 8.35% for 3- 5 years.
-Senior citizens can avail an additional 0.25% interest rate.
+2. A high yielding rate of interest - Company fixed deposits like Bajaj Finance Fixed Deposits offer the best interest rates in the market, as high as 7.95% p.a. for 44 months.
+Senior citizens can avail of an additional rate benefit of up to 0.25% on deposits.
 You can also take advantage of multiple FDs placed with a maturity date one after the other.
 This concept of laddering will ensure a continuous flow of FD income.

 3. Fixed deposits are apt for ensuring liquidity - FDs provide instant liquidity in times of emergency.
-You can avail the withdrawal by paying a small penalty and receive immediate cash for use.
+You can withdraw by paying a small penalty and receive immediate cash for use.

-4. Flexible tenors help you ladder your investments - The flexibility of tenors can help you plan your financial corpus in line with various tenors available.
-You can choose tenors from 12 to 60 months and go for cumulative FD option to gain maximum returns.
-You can split your gratuity amount into multiple FDs (each with a minimum investment of Rs 25,000) with subsequent maturity timelines.
+4. Flexible tenor help you ladder your investments - The flexibility of tenor can help you plan your financial corpus in line with various tenor available.
+You can choose tenor from 12 to 60 months and go for cumulative FD option to gain maximum returns.
+You can split your gratuity amount into multiple FDs (each with a minimum investment of Rs 15,000) with subsequent maturity timelines.

 5. Loan against FD - Fixed deposits can help you pay off a liability by taking a loan against FD for up to 75% of the value of the FD.
 This can be used to pay for emergencies or loans.